Automations

 8. Click the plus button under the trigger to open **Add Automation Step**.

-9. Choose the **Event**, **Action**, or **Condition** tab, then choose the specific step type you want Mailrith to add.
+9. Choose the **Event**, **Action**, or **Condition** tab, then choose the step type that Mailrith should add.

 10. Fill the required fields for the step, such as a tag, sequence, custom field, delivery connection, email content, webhook URL, wait delay, or condition rule.

-11. Click **Save** when you are adding a new step, or **Save Changes** when you are editing an existing step, then continue until every path has a clear next action or an end point.
+11. Click **Save** when you add a new step, or click **Save Changes** when you edit an existing step.
+Continue adding steps until every path has a clear next action or an end point.

 12. Click **Save Automation** in the header.
-Set the automation to **Active** only after every path is reviewed and tested.
+Set the automation to **Active** only after you review and test every path.

 ## Supported Triggers and Actions